Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

   - The other json files contain translation keys.
   - Do not edit those json files, or the english lang!
 These are automatically updated whenever the development json files are changed in `main`.
   - You do not need to test it!
 If it fails to work, then it is a problem with the workflow, not your contribution.

+## Section 3: Script and Config Contributing
+### 3.1: Introduction
+Scripts and Configs are the lifeblood of Nomi-CEu.
+They provide the stitching between mods, changes in difficulty, and much more.
+However, these contributions require at least basic programming knowledge.
+If you want to start off contributing, it is highly recommended you start with [Quest Book Contributions](#section-2-quest-book-contributing).

+As these contributions are more varied, less information is given, although if you are doing these contributions, you should be fine.

+If you are contributing scripts, check if your feature or fix can be integrated with configs instead. **This does not apply to recipes for a machine, or similar, of which that mod adds!**

+Follow all of these [Guidelines](#13-guidelines).

+### 3.2: Setting It Up
+1. **Read through the steps in [1.2: Setting It Up](#12-setting-it-up).
+Follow those steps.**
+    - If you decide to update your instance to the current GitHub state, you will either need to update the `scripts` folder, or the `config` folder.
+Of course, if you are editing other files, then update those folders instead.
+    - The Random Patches config files, the Server Property files, and the Issue Template files come from templates.
+Do not edit them.
+Read [6.
+Template Information].
+    - Check if your config change needs to be copied over to one, or both, of the same file, in `config-overrides`.

+## Sec

 ### Translations:
 You can either make a resource pack, with a lang file located in `/questbook/lang`, or you can PR a lang file, placed in `/overrides/resources/questbook/lang`.